suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 #### Ram

 The 'Ram' component is used to convert the freestream quantities that are passed into the Turbofan network into stagnation quantities.
-As the turbofan network as based on a 1D gasdynamic analysis, most of the energy transfer across the different components are modelled as changes in the stagnation quantities.
+As the turbofan network is based on a 1D gasdynamic analysis, most of the energy transfer across the different components are modelled as changes in the stagnation quantities.
 Thus the Ram component acts as a preprocessor converting the input 'Conditions' into quantities required by the network.

 <pre><code class="python"># ------------------------------------------------------------------
 #   Component 1 - Ram